Argentina Hiking: 12 Best Day Hikes for Every Fitness Level

 Salinas Grandes in Salta, Argentina, photo by NExt Level of Travel

-Salinas Grandes—the salt dessert
+Salinas Grandes—the salt desert

-This one is unique, because it isn’t a hike at all, but it’s just so special that I had to include it in the list: The Salinas Grandes are Argentina's most famous salt flats, covering a whopping 6,000 km² (about 2,300 square mi), and ancient Incan trails once crossed this stunning land, making it a significant trade route in pre-Columbian times.
+This one is unique because it isn’t a hike at all, but it’s just so special that I had to include it in the list: The Salinas Grandes are Argentina's most famous salt flats, covering a whopping 6,000 km² (about 2,300 square mi), and ancient Incan trails once crossed this stunning land, making it a significant trade route in pre-Columbian times.
 That's a lot of ground, but they're still playing second fiddle to Bolivia's Salar de Uyuni, which stretches over 10,582 km² (about 4,086 square mi).
 Still, the scope of this place is impressive, known as “the white desert".

 You can spend anywhere from 30 minutes to three hours at Salinas Grandes—not sure what people do there for over an hour though.
 I assume they’re simply on a mission to make their Instagram followers envious with arty photos of the many salt pools.
 Here, salt crystallizes directly from the water, much like in the Dead Sea.
 It's a fascinating process, and if you're lucky, you might catch sight of some locals harvesting the salt.